-If someone displays any symptoms of stroke, call 911 or the local emergency number.
+If someone displays any stroke symptoms, call 911 or the local emergency number.
 It is important to seek urgent treatment to limit the damage that a stroke can cause to the brain and body.

 In the case of a severe allergy, someone may show signs of anaphylactic shock.
-Emergency medical care is needed if a person has trouble breathing, their throat swells, and they have difficulty swallowing, they develop hives, or have stomach cramps.
+Emergency medical care is needed if a person has trouble breathing, has throat swells, has difficulty swallowing, develops hives, or has stomach cramps.

-Symptoms of the less common conditions associated with tingling lips, such as Lupus, shingles, or Raynaud’s phenomenon should be checked by a healthcare professional.
-Getting a proper diagnosis is the best way to begin treating and preventing tingling lips.
+Symptoms of the less common conditions associated with tingling lips, such as Lupus, shingles, or Raynaud’s disease, should be checked by a healthcare professional.
+Proper diagnosis is the best way to begin treating and preventing tingling lips.

-More serious medical conditions are associated with tingling lips and a knowledge of the additional symptoms can help a person receive early diagnosis and treatment.
+More serious medical conditions are associated with tingling lips, and knowing the additional symptoms can help a person receive early diagnosis and treatment.

 Knowing the warning signs of a stroke or a severe allergic reaction can save a life and limit the effects of a medical emergency.